Invoca/elasticsearch_models/README.md

 # Query by elasticsearch document id
 DummyElasticSearchModel.where(_id: "1234567890")

+# Query by nil or missing attributes
+DummyElasticSearchModel.where(my_string: nil)

 # Query by attributes that all must match
 DummyElasticSearchModel.where(my_string: "Hi")
 DummyElasticSearchModel.where(my_string: "Hi", my_int: 2)